arijitgupta02/Cricket-WorldCup-Analytics-LookerStudio-Dashboard/README.md

 Datasets Used
 --------------

-All files are stored in `datasets/` folder.
+All files are stored in `Cricket WorldCup Dashboard Data` folder.

 - WorldCupResults.csv
 - PlayerStats.csv